• 2016 Competition Overview •

 Submit Your Application

-Cities submit their initial ideas through an application process, which includes 23 questions.
+Cities submitted their initial ideas through an application process, which included 23 questions.

-Approximately 20 cities with the best ideas will be invited to move forward in the competition and receive support to move their ideas from good ideas to great ideas.
+The 20 cities with the best ideas were invited to move forward in the competition and received support to turn their good ideas into great ideas.

-Teams from each of the finalist cities participate in a two-day workshop with global experts and peer practitioners to strengthen and stretch their original ideas.
+Teams from each of the finalist cities participated in a two-day workshop with global experts and peer practitioners to strengthen and stretch their original ideas.

 Resubmit Your Proposal

-Finalists resubmit their refined applications to compete for one of the five prizes.
+Finalists resubmitted their refined applications to compete for one of the five prizes.

 5 Winners Announced!

-The grand prize winner receives 5 million U.S. dollars and four cities each receive 1 million U.S. dollars
+The grand prize winner, Sao Paulo, received 5 million U.S. dollars and four cities (Medellin, Bogota, Guadalajara, and Santiago) each received 1 million U.S. dollars.

-Winning cities participate in a robust program of support, receiving advice from peers and experts to help position their projects for long-term success.
+Winning cities participated in a robust program of support, receiving advice from peers and experts to help position their projects for long-term success.

 • Selection Criterion •